storj/docs/src/pages/dcs/how-tos/acronis-integration-guide/index.md

 *   [Partner Account Access](https://www.acronis.com/en-us/partners/registration/) to the Acronis web interface for configuration and management

-For more details see <https://www.acronis.com/en-us/products/>
+For more details, see <https://www.acronis.com/en-us/products/>

 ***

 ## Create a Storj Account

-To begin, you will need to create a Storj account.
-If you already an account, go to <https://storj.io/login>.
+To begin, you will need to create a Storj account.&#x20;

-Navigate to <https://us1.storj.io/signup?partner=acronis> to sign up.
-Enter your full name, email address, and a password.
+Navigate to <https://us1.storj.io/signup?partner=acronis> to sign up, or log in <https://storj.io/login> if you already have an account.

 ### Create a Bucket